Net Operating Working Capital (NOWC), Explained

 1. Determine your company’s current assets.
 These are assets that are expected to be converted into cash within one year.
 Examples include accounts receivable, inventory, and prepaid expenses.
 You can find your company’s current assets listed on its balance sheet.

 2. Determine your company’s current liabilities.
 These are debts that are expected to be paid within one year.
-Examples include accounts payable, accrued expenses, and short-term loans.
+Examples include accounts payable and accrued expenses.
 You can find a company’s current liabilities listed on its balance sheet.

 3. Exclude cash and cash equivalents.
-Cash and cash equivalents are excluded from the NOWC formula because they are not tied up in a company’s day-to-day operations.
+Cash and cash equivalents are excluded from the NOWC formula because they aren’t tied up in a company’s day-to-day operations.
 These include bank deposits and short-term investments.

 4. Calculate net operating working capital.
-Subtract your company’s current liabilities (excluding any short-term debt that has been used to finance current assets) from its current assets (excluding cash and cash equivalents).
+Subtract your company’s current liabilities (excluding any short-term loans that have been used to finance current assets) from its current assets (excluding cash and cash equivalents).

 Recommended: Change in Working Capital